Southern elephant seal: Range and population

 Colonies once existed in Tasmania, Saint Helena, and the Juan Fernández Islands off the coast of Chile.
-Some individuals at the time of moulting have been found in South Africa, Australia or Uruguay.
+Some individuals at the time of molting have been found in South Africa, Australia or Uruguay.
 Lost animals have also been reported from time to time on the shores of Mauritius, with two reports from the Río Guayas estuary area in Ecuador and a beach in Lima, Peru.
 Reality of the creature so called Manatee of Helena had been pointed out as possible misidentification of elephant seals historically present on Saint Helena.

 In Chile, the species is currently believed to be in a process of re-colonization of its former range.
 It has for example been sighted in the 2010s at the mouth of Toltén River and at the Caicura Islets.

 After the end of large-scale seal hunting in the 19th century, the southern elephant seal recovered to a sizable population in the 1950s; since then, an unexplained decline in the subpopulations of the Indian Ocean and Pacific Ocean has occurred.
 The population now seems to be stable; the reasons for the fluctuation are unknown.
 Suggested explanations include a phenomenon of depression following a rapid demographic rebound that depletes vital resources, a change in climate, competition with other species whose numbers also varied, or even an adverse influence of scientific monitoring techniques.